elastic/integrations/docs/tips_for_building_integrations.md

    ```
    > Note: The package version with such condition will be only available in Kibana version >=8.7.0

+   It's safe to release an integration package that is only compatible with a future Kibana version (meaning a release that is not out yet).
+In that case the integration will be available in the package registry, but nobody will be able to upgrade to the new version until that Kibana version has been released.

 #### CI

 1. Run `elastic-package check` and `elastic-package test` locally.